 When it comes to art created by, or about, the LGBTQ+ community, reviewers are often hasty to pin down the piece’s outlook – “ultimately optimistic” or “a gritty commentary”.
-The idea seemingly being that the work should come with some kind of social forecast, suggest to the viewer whether things are getting better, or just becoming evermore bleak.
-With this in mind, it is a pleasure to say that Humanequin is brimming with a complexity of emotions which are not easily sorted – each shade as varied as the characters’ lives which play out on stage.
-There are small victories and big losses; but at its heart this play isn’t about what the world thinks of trans people, but what it is to exist in the world as somebody who is trans.
+The idea seemingly being that the work should come with some kind of social forecast, suggest to the viewer whether things are getting better, or just becoming ever bleaker.
+With this in mind, it is a pleasure to say that Humanequin is brimming with a complexity of emotions that are not easily sorted – each shade as varied as the characters’ lives that play out on stage.
+There are small victories and big losses, but at its heart, this play isn’t about what the world thinks of trans people, but what it is to exist in the world as somebody who is trans.
 Blockbuster films such as The Danish Girl and Dallas Buyers Club have – time and time again – put the power of trans stories into the hands of cis actors; watching Humanequin it is desperately clear what missed opportunities these movies really were.

 Woodward, Bryant and Miller give the impassioned performances of actors with a thorough understanding of their script; each of them has the raw ability to deliver lines capable of sending shivers down spines.
 Though to be clear, Humanequin pushes far past the realm of a mere tear-jerker, it is heart-squeezing.
 There are damp eyes throughout, and not always from something as one-note as sadness – because Humanequin is more than just sad.
 It speaks to the joys of the fostered families found within the LGBTQ+ community, and – as with any family – the tensions and jealousies which can often come along with them.

-You can find out more about Mess Up the Mess on their website.
+You can find out more about Humanequin, a production by Youth Cymru for their TransForm project through their website.